Ale-JRD/Trads/content/post/index-T1.md

 As she nodded with a small smile, Rei seemed puzzled over what she was smiling about and spoke up.

-「So, what’s the leader of the White Rose Knights doing here?
+“So, what’s the leader of the White Rose Knights doing here?
 Well, I was feeling quite bored, so you’re more than welcome here.
-You didn’t come here to kill time though, did you?」
+You didn’t come here to kill time though, did you?”

-「Yes.
+“Yes.
 I’m not that bored after all.
-I brought some food for Rei-sama, but…it seems you’ve managed by yourself. …That said, those are reserved for Princess Frizione, so I would prefer it if you didn’t eat them.」
+I brought some food for Rei-sama, but…it seems you’ve managed by yourself. …That said, those are reserved for Princess Frizione, so I would prefer it if you didn’t eat them.”

-「…I guess it was expensive stuff after all.
-It’s understandable if it’s this delicious. …But, it was just left lying there.」
+“…I guess it was expensive stuff after all.
+It’s understandable if it’s this delicious. …But, it was just left lying there.”

 Angela turned her gaze to the dried meat and fruit on the talbe and her smile turned into a bitter one as she entered the cabin.

-「Well, that can’t be helped.
-This cabin was originally prepared for Princess Frizione’s use alone. …If you could, please eat this instead of the dried meat.」
+“Well, that can’t be helped.
+This cabin was originally prepared for Princess Frizione’s use alone. …If you could, please eat this instead of the dried meat.”

 A plate filled with sandwiches was placed onto the table.

 Although there were enough sandwiches for three people, to Rei, it was more of a snack.

-「Princess Frizione is currently considering the matter she heard from Widele.
-I believe she will be able to come here sometime today, but…」
+“Princess Frizione is currently considering the matter she heard from Widele.
+I believe she will be able to come here sometime today, but…”

-「It will take a while, huh.」
+“It will take a while, huh.”

 Rei reached for a sandwich as Angela nodded at his words.